awslabs/aws-cloudfront-extensions/docs/develop/edge-function/README.en.md

             return response;
         };

 2. Modify template.yaml, you need to add an IAM role into the yaml file, it will be assumed by the service principals when they execute your function.
-The change is shown in below image, you must replace the original template.yaml with the [new one](https://drive.corp.amazon.com/documents/lvning@/Workshop/template.yaml)
+The change is shown in below image, you only need to replace the original template.yaml with the [new one](https://github.com/awslabs/aws-cloudfront-extensions/tree/main/website/template/template.yaml)

    ![Yaml Changes](/images/yaml_changes.png)

 3. [Optional] Add solution id

-   Solution id is a unique id assigned by AWS GCR Solution team, you will need to add the solution id in template.yaml, all CloudFront Extensions solution id is [here](https://quip-amazon.com/nXxXAl58SGQF/2021-Solution-Progress-Tracking-Board) under CloudFront Extensions tab.
+   Solution id is a unique id assigned by AWS Solution team, you will need to add the solution id in template.yaml, all CloudFront Extensions solution id is [here](https://quip-amazon.com/nXxXAl58SGQF/2021-Solution-Progress-Tracking-Board) under CloudFront Extensions tab.
    {{% notice info %}}
    Add Solution id is **optional** for this workshop, you can skip this step
    {{% /notice %}}